Divorce Lawyer – Austin, TX

 In many states, an absolute divorce is a complete termination of a marriage as ruled by a judge.
 The entire marriage may be dissolved under the law, but several requirements must be met first.

-If there are no minor children involved, both parties must meet with their lawyers to come to a consensus on any unresolved issues.
-One of the divorce lawyers relies on can help you to try and resolve any issues with your spouse on paper so that you can have a valid mutually consenting agreement.
+If there are no minor children involved, both parties must meet with their Austin, TX divorce lawyers to come to a consensus on any unresolved issues.
+Your divorce lawyer can help you to try and resolve any issues with your spouse on paper so that you can have a valid mutually consenting agreement.
 Adultery, cruel or abusive treatment, as well as diagnosed insanity, can all serve as grounds for divorce.
-If you have questions about whether or not you have grounds for an absolute divorce, call one of the divorce lawyers today.
+If you have questions about whether or not you have grounds for an absolute divorce, call one of our Austin, TX divorce lawyers today.

 A limited divorce is a temporary separation of spouses that does not legally terminate the marriage.
 During a limited divorce, neither spouse may have sexual relations with other partners, and if they do they have committed adultery.
-As one of the divorce lawyers can tell you, a limited divorce is generally called for when the couple does not yet have grounds for an absolute divorce, financial help is needed, or they are not able to privately resolve their issues.
+A divorce lawyer based in Austin, TX will tell you that a limited divorce is generally called for when the couple does not yet have grounds for an absolute divorce, financial help is needed, or they are not able to privately resolve their issues.
 Grounds for a limited divorce can be adultery, cruel or abusive treatment, or desertion.
-A divorce lawyer relies on can help you with any questions you may have concerning grounds for a limited divorce.
+A divorce lawyer Austin, TX relies on can help you with any questions you may have concerning grounds for a limited divorce.

-If you are seeking an absolute or limited divorce, call one of our divorce lawyers.
-The trusted and experienced counsel from Gray & Becker can fight for you with dedication and commitment.
+If you are seeking an absolute or limited divorce, call one of our divorce lawyers in Austin, TX.
+The trusted and experienced counsel from Gray & Becker, P.C. can fight for you with dedication and commitment.